priscillab9/BucketList-Tracker/README.md

 ✅ Add new bucket list items
 ✅ Edit existing items
 ✅ Mark items as completed
-✅ Delete items you no longer need
+✅ Delete items you no longer needed
 ✅ Clean and user-friendly interface

 ---